 - But if any widow has children or grandchildren, let them first learn to be pious to their own household and to give back recompense to their widowed ancestors; for this is acceptable in the sight of God.

-- Now, the woman who’s truly a widow and was – and is – left alone, did – and does – hope in God and continues with petitions and prayers night and day.
+- Now, the woman who’s truly a widow and has been left alone *hopes in God and continues with petitions and prayers night and day.

-- But the woman who lives extravagantly was – and is – dead while living.
+- But the woman living extravagantly has died while living.

 - And command these things so they might be above reproach.

-- But if any man doesn’t provide for his own, and especially for his household, he did – and does – deny the faith and is worse than an unbeliever.
+- But if any man doesn’t provide for his own, and especially for his household, he has denied the faith and is worse than an unbeliever.

-- Let a widow be enrolled who’s not less than sixty years old; having been – and being – a woman who isn’t promiscuous,(21)“having been – and being – a woman who isn’t promiscuous” is literally “having been – and being – a one man woman”, typically translated “having been the wife of one husband.”
-However, the Greek verb here translated “having been – and being” is in the perfect tense, which is (sort of) a combination of our past and present tenses.
-It indicates action which is completed in the past and ongoing in the present.
-By definition a widow cannot be the “wife of one husband” in the present.
+- Let a widow be enrolled who’s not less than sixty years old; *being a woman who isn’t promiscuous,1“*being a woman who isn’t promiscuous” is more literally “having been – and being – a one man woman”, typically translated “having been the wife of one husband.”
+However, the Greek verb typically translated “having been” (translated “*being” in the BOS Bible) is in the perfect tense, which is (sort of) a combination of our past and present tenses.
+It indicates action which is completed in the past and results in an ongoing state in the present.
+By definition, a widow cannot remain in the state of being the “wife of one husband” in the present because – by definition – a widow isn’t married and thus doesn’t have a husband.
 The phrase “one man woman” was an idiom referring to a woman who wasn’t promiscuous.
-See note on 1 Timothy 3:2.
+It almost certainly comes from the Latin phrase “univera” (“one man”) which was used on Roman gravestones to indicate a woman who’d never had sex outside of marriage.
+See also the note on 1 Timothy 3:2.

-- who’s bearing witness in good works, if she has brought up children, if she was hospitable to strangers, if she washed the saint’s feet, if she gave aid to those being oppressed, if she pursued every good work.
+- who’s bearing witness in good works, if she brought up children, if she was hospitable to strangers, if she washed the saints’ feet, if she gave aid to those being oppressed, if she pursued every good work.

 - But refuse to enroll younger widows.
 For when their sensual desires grow contrary to the Anointed, they want to marry,